Wouldn’t it be nice to surf using the full range of movements in our bodies?

 Let’s do a quick recap to make sure you’ve taken the most important information from this article:

-Okay, now I’m interested to know what are your favorite yoga tips?
+Okay, now I’m interested to know what are your favourite yoga tips?

 Let me know in the comments below!